 At Enstoa, we understand that machine learning can drive process improvement.
 Equipping teams with a meaningful analysis of small data allow them to hone their workflow, assign talent to the projects that best suit their strengths, and avoid pitfalls that have historically derailed project timelines and/or budgets.

-In part 2 of this introduction to machine learning in construction, we’ll cover data clustering algorithms and analysis.
-Keep an eye out for its release next week on our LinkedIn page.
+Read part 2 of this introduction to machine learning in construction to learn about data clustering algorithms and analysis.

 To learn more about how machine learning can benefit your business, contact us today.